wcm-io-devops/ansible-aem-service/README.md

 	aem_service_state: started

 The desired state of the service after this role finishes, one of `started`, `stopped` or `restarted`. `started` and `stopped` are idempotent and will not change the state unless necessary while `restarted` will always restart the service.
+When using  `aem_service_raw_cmd_start` or `aem_service_raw_cmd_stop`, idempotency depends on the behaviour of the command line executed.

 	aem_service_timeout: 1200

 The time to wait for the startup or shutdown to finish (in seconds).

+   aem_service_raw_cmd_start

+Optional start command line to use instead of the ansible service module.

+   aem_service_raw_cmd_stop

+Optional stop command line to use instead of the ansible service module.

 ## Dependencies